Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L2/benchmark/cg_gemv_jacobi.rst

 Prepare Data (Step 3)
 ******************************
-To benchmark the kernel, there two ways to prepare the data.
+To benchmark the kernel, there are two ways to prepare the data.

 Randomly-Generated Data (Optional)
 =======================================
-You could safely skip this step as it is integrated with the one in the next step if you choose to use random data for the benchmark.
+Safely skip this step as it is integrated with the one in the next step if you choose to use random data for the benchmark.
 Here states the principle of how it works.
-With the following commands with given vector size e.g. 1024,  three data files are generated under directory *./build_dir.hw.xilinx_u50_gen3x16_xdma_201920_3/data/*.
+With the following commands with given vector size, for example, 1024,  three data files are generated under directory *./build_dir.hw.xilinx_u50_gen3x16_xdma_201920_3/data/*.

 1. It generates a random **SPD** matrix of size *NxN* with data type FP64 and then stores the data in a row-major to file *A.mat*.
 2. It generates a random FP64 vector of size *N* and then compute vector *b = Ax*.
-3. The two vectors are stored into files *x.mat* and *b.mat* respectively.
+3. The two vectors are stored into files *x.mat* and *b.mat*, respectively.

 Matrix *A* and vector *b* are used as inputs for the solver, and vector *x* is used as the golden reference.